YukoFL/DSG-Final-Project-Group-6/README.md

 DSG Final project for group 6 With Assistant code JD

 The code used is my part finpro
-The ElevatorCodeSkeleton one are Memories (Unused prototype)
+The ElevatorFinalProjectSkeleton one are Memories (Unused prototype)

 The Current Progress status